 Can you tell me about the CimaVax lung cancer vaccine?

 The vaccine targets a particular protein called epidermal growth factor (EGF).
 EGF occurs naturally in the body and signals to cells to grow and divide.
-It does this by attaching to a receptor on the cell surface.
+It does this by attaching to a receptor protein on the cell surface.
 Some cancers make the body produce too much EGF so that the cells grow and divide uncontrollably.

 The CimaVax vaccine is made up of two proteins, one of which is EGF.
 The vaccine works by stimulating the body’s immune response.
 It encourages the body to make antibodies that recognise and bind to EGF.
 This stops the EGF attaching to the receptors on cancer cells.
 So there is no signal telling the cancer cells to grow and divide.
 This slows the growth of the cancer.

+Several small trials using the vaccine have had promising results.
 The results of a phase 2 trial for people with advanced non small cell lung cancer (NSCLC) were published in early 2008.
 The trial involved 80 people with stage 3b and stage 4 NSCLC.
 Everyone in the trial had chemotherapy.
 After chemotherapy was complete, half of the people had the vaccine.
 The aims of the trial were to find out

 - If the vaccine could help people live longer

 - What side effects people have